dullhunk/book/computinged/getting-started.md

 Taking hardware into the classroom that students may never seen before is a good way to spark interest.
 Try experimenting with new hardware that you could use in the classroom, we have lots of kit you can use in the [hardware library](http://studentnet.cs.manchester.ac.uk/ugt/hardware/?view=ug) like:

-* [Physical computing](https://www.raspberrypi.org/blog/announcing-our-new-online-training-series) beyond your desk and phone
+* [Physical computing](https://www.raspberrypi.org/blog/announcing-our-new-online-training-series) going beyond your desk and phone
 * Internet of Things, sensor networks etc embedded systems
 * [CodeBugs](http://www.codebug.org.uk) wearable technology
-* [Micro:bits](http://microbit.org) an embedded system distributed to all schools in the UK
+* [Micro:bits](http://microbit.org) an embedded system distributed to all schools in the UK by the BBC
 * [Lego Mindstorms](https://www.lego.com/en-gb/mindstorms) and many other cheaper robotics kits
-* [Oculus Rift](https://www.oculus.com) and [Google Cardboard](https://vr.google.com/cardboard/) Virtual Reality  will be complety new to many school students
+* [Oculus Rift](https://www.oculus.com) and [Google Cardboard](https://vr.google.com/cardboard/) Virtual Reality (VR) ang Augmented Reality (AR) will be complety new to many school students

 ## Computing without computers: Unplugged & cross-curricular
 Fancy hardware and gadgets are great ways to engage children, but you don't always need it.
 You can inspire people's imagination about computer science without using a computer at all, or by using computers in different settings Some good examples:

 * [Computer Science unplugged (csunplugged.org)](http://csunplugged.org) from [Tim Bell](http://www.cosc.canterbury.ac.nz/tim.bell/) at the University of Canterbury in New Zealand is a Google funded project providing “engaging games and puzzles that use cards, string, crayons and lots of running around.”
-* See [Computing Without Computers: A Gentle Introduction to Computer Programming, Data Structures and Algorithms](http://www.eecs.qmul.ac.uk/~pc/research/education/puzzles/reading/cwcch13.pdf) by [Paul Curzon](http://www.eecs.qmul.ac.uk/~pc/) at Queen Mary University of London (QMUL) and his accompanying Computer Science for Fun website and magazine at [cs4fn.org](http://www.cs4fn.org)
+* See [Computing Without Computers: A Gentle Introduction to Computer Programming, Data Structures and Algorithms](https://teachinglondoncomputing.files.wordpress.com/2014/02/booklet-cwc-feb2014.pdf) by [Paul Curzon](http://www.eecs.qmul.ac.uk/~pc/) at Queen Mary University of London (QMUL) and his accompanying Computer Science for Fun website and magazine at [cs4fn.org](http://www.cs4fn.org)
 * A key part of Computer Science education is [computational thinking](https://en.wikipedia.org/wiki/Computational_thinking).
 For your projects, think about what that means and how you can encourage students to think computationally

 You can also demonstrate the breadth of computing by building cross-curricular links via art, music, physics, chemistry and geography etc